SBU-BMI/quip_distro/README.md

 QuIP is a web accessible toolset designed to support analysis, management, and exploration of whole slide tissue images for cancer research.
-The QuIP system consits of a set of docker containers, which provide analysis execution and data management backend services, and web applications to load and visualize images, run image analyses, and visualize and interact with analysis results.
+The QuIP system consists of a set of docker containers, which provide analysis execution and data management backend services, and web applications to load and visualize whole slide tissue images (in [OpenSlide](http://openslide.org) supported formats), run nuclear segmentation analyses on image tiles, and visualize and interact with analysis results.

 # Requirements